Fixed-Dimensional Energy Games are in Pseudo-Polynomial Time: Multi-Dimensional Mean-Payoff Games

 \subsection{The Open Half-Space Technique for Mean-Payoff Games}

-For technical convenience, we follow \citeauthor{chatterjee13} in considering mean-payoff games on lossy game graphs (see \autoref{sub:bounding} for a formal definition of lossy game graphs).
+For technical convenience, we follow \citeauthor{chatterjee13} in considering mean-payoff games on lossy game graphs.
 In this context, the goal of Player~1 is to achieve a long-term average of~0 in all dimensions, and the goal of Player~2 is to achieve a negative long-term average in at least one dimension.